ReubenUKGB/black-ops-one-zombies-ee-patches/README.md

 The co-op version of the Ensemble Cast Easter egg now works in solo, you no longer have to knife the frozen vodka bottle, you can shoot at the ice encased around it to dislodge it whilst standing below it to catch it in solo, when in co-op the ice encased aroubnd the vodka bottle needs to be knifed.

 **Shangri-La:**</br>
-The Time Travel Will Tell Easter egg now works with any amount of players and in solo mode the tile matching step now gives the player 100 seconds to match each tile before they reset (standing on the tile activates the timer and symbol so that you can match tiles, crouching on the tile clears the symbol and stops the timer so that you can memorise which symbols are on what tiles) and time in eclipse mode has been increased to 20 minutes during the tile matching step (the player always spawns as Richtofen when playing solo).
+The Time Travel Will Tell Easter egg now works with any amount of players and in solo mode the tile matching step now gives the player 100 seconds to match each tile before they reset (standing on the tile activates the timer and symbol so that you can match tiles, crouching on the tile clears the symbol and stops the timer so that you can memorise which symbols are on what tiles) and time in eclipse mode has been increased to 20 minutes during the tile matching step (player one always spawns as Richtofen).

 **Moon:**</br>
-The Richtofen's Grand Scheme Easter egg now works with any amount of players, still requires the completion of previous Easter eggs and someone must spawn as Richtofen in the game (the player always spawns as Richtofen when playing solo).
+The Richtofen's Grand Scheme Easter egg now works with any amount of players, still requires the completion of previous Easter eggs and someone must spawn as Richtofen in the game (player one always spawns as Richtofen).

 **Optional:** Compile from source using Call of Duty: Black Ops - Mod Tools (BETA): [steam://install/42740](steam://install/42740)